The Importance of MES in Manufacturing

 2. Enhancing Efficiency

 MES helps optimize resource utilization by streamlining workflows, reducing downtime, and eliminating waste.
-Key efficiency improvements include:
+Key improvements include:

 3. Improving Product Quality